-Maybe your guilt is over not being able to keep the family together and how your children’s lives have changed.
+Maybe you’re feeling guilty over not being able to keep the family together or how your children’s lives have changed.
 For others, it might be connected to your kids going back and forth between two homes.
-It could be you have a coparenting relationship is riddled with conflict, and you hate that your children get caught in the middle.
+It could be you have a coparenting relationship that is riddled with conflict, and you hate that your children get caught in the middle.

 Sometimes, in an effort to diminish that guilt (and shut that little voice up) you might fall into the trap of: